Diseases & Conditions

 - Occupational therapy.
 Exercise and training can prevent stiffness in the hand and improve handwriting and other skills necessary for daily activities.

 - Prosthetics.
-Artificial devices can be used to replace missing parts or limbs.
+Artificial devices can be used to replace or augment missing parts or limbs.

 There are several surgical procedures used to treat congenital hand differences.
-The procedure your doctor recommends—as well as the age at which the procedure is performed—will depend upon your child's specific condition and the type of surgery.
+The procedure your child's doctor recommends — as well as the age at which the procedure is performed — will depend upon your child's specific condition and the type of surgery.

 Surgical procedures for hand differences include: